Are your evidence appraisals a victim of the Dunning-Kruger effect… or are you just better than the rest?

 The point is that we judge our own performance based only on the markers of skill that we already know and think about.
 Most people know what F1-driving ability looks like, and can confidently say they aren’t at that level.
 But in terms of general driving ability, if we don’t know the small details that might make a good driver, we’ll never include these qualities when assessing our own ability.

-What Dunning and Kruger showed was that as you become increasingly skilful at a task, and begin to appreciate how little you really know, you start to rate your ability less favourably than others (see the figure).
+What Dunning and Kruger showed was that as you become increasingly skilful at a task, and begin to appreciate how little you really know, you start to rate your ability less favourably than those who are less skilful.
 Until you reach that level, you’re destined to hype yourself up based on the limited knowledge you have.

 Which brings us, in a roundabout way, to the point of this post.
 If the Dunning-Kruger effect can be demonstrated for a range of skills, whether manual or intellectual, sporting or vocational, it isn’t much of a leap to say that this effect probably exists for anyone who uses and appraises research.
 We’d wager there’s a Dunning-Kruger relation between confidence in the ability to appraise research and how many research biases the reader is aware they know.